josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌱_institutional_betrayal_reflex.md

 ---

 ## 🏮 Footer
-*Institutional Betrayal Reflex* is a reassurance node within the Polaris Protocol, describing the human emotional cycle that precedes acknowledgment and correction.
+*🌱 Institutional Betrayal Reflex* is a reassurance node within the Polaris Protocol, describing the human emotional cycle that precedes acknowledgment and correction.
 It normalises delay without excusing harm, offering a stable frame for interpreting institutional silence.

-_Last updated: 2025-11-14_
+_Last updated: 2025-11-22_